- 1 Weeping Pillar (Ustuwanah al-Hannana) or Perfumed Pillar (Ustuwanah al-Mukhallaqah)

 [Narrated in Adab al-Shafi‘i’ wa Manaqibuhu]

 The word “hannana” (Arabic: حنانة) refers to a weeping camel.
-It was thus named Ustuwanah al-Hannana because the crying of the tree trunk resembled weeping in this manner.
-During an expansions of Masjid Nabawi, most likely during the caliphate of Uthman ibn Affan I, the palm-trunk was taken by the companion Ubai ibn Ka’b al-Ansari I and stored in his house.
-There it unfortunately withered and was eaten by termites until it turned into dust.
+It was thus named Ustuwanah al-Hannana because of the sound of the of the palm-trunk cryingand weeping with sadness.
+During an expansion of Masjid Nabawi, most likely during the caliphate of Uthman ibn Affan I, the palm trunk was taken by the companion Ubai ibn Ka’b al-Ansari I and stored in his house.
+Unfortunately after it was moved, it was eaten by termites and withered into dust.

 The pillar is also known as the Perfumed Pillar (Ustuwanah al-Mukhallaqah; اسطوانة المخلقة) on account of perfume being applied to the pillar.

-The word “mukhallaqah” (Arabic: مخلقة) is derived from the word “khaluq” which is a type of musk (a woman’s perfume mixed with saffron and is red and yellow in colour).
+The word “mukhallaqah” (Arabic: مخلقة) is derived from the word “khaluq.”
+Khaluq is a type of musk (a woman’s perfume mixed with saffron and is red and yellow in colour).
 This perfume used to be applied to the tree trunk, hence its name.

-When al-Khayzuran bint Atta V, the mother of the Abbasid caliph Harun al-Rashid V mother, came for pilgrimage in 170 AH, she would apply perfume to all the pillars, but would apply more on this one, the Pillar of Aisha, and the pillar west of the mihrab.
-All three of these pillars were sometimes referred to as “perfumed”, but eventually, the title was only attributed to this particular pillar.
+When al-Khayzuran bint Atta V, the mother of the Abbasid caliph Harun al-Rashid V came for pilgrimage in 170 AH, she would apply perfume to all the pillars.
+She would apply more on this one, the Pillar of Aisha and the pillar west of the mihrab.
+All three of these pillars were sometimes referred to as “perfumed” but eventually, the title was only attributed to this particular pillar.
 The special virtue of this pillar is that the Prophet ﷺ stood there to lead prayers for some time before establishing a location for prayer not far from where the mihrab now stands (Narrated by Ali al-Samhudi in Wafa al-Wafa).

 According to Imam Malik I, this is the best location to pray salah in Masjid Nabawi.
 It is for this reason a mihrab, known as Mihrab al-Nabi, was built in this location.
 This prayer niche was not present during the time of the Prophet ﷺ or the Rightly Guided Caliphs, but was built by Umar ibn Abdul Aziz I during the caliphate of Walid ibn Abdul Malik I when he was governor of Madinah.